DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 Drawing eyebrow, and making her skin to look more tan.
 Truly wonderful efforts to pretend to be a man.

-_...It more than enough to pass as androgynies man._
+_...It is more than enough to pass as androgynies man._

 _...There are no one among Resistance leadership that would ask or doubt it._